 Blessed with uncommon powers, the Chinese goddess Mazu teaches us to be always mindful of the need for the reconciliation of the opposites in our lives, the need for both the masculine and the feminine, kindness and ferocity, the balance of nature and civilization, and above all, the unity of mind, body, and spirit.

 Mazu (Mat-Su) is often represented by symbols associated with the sky and sea.
 It is not surprising that many of our icons representing courage and compassion are derived from the ancient goddess symbols of Mazu.

-Dragon, turbulent sea, clouds, sky, rainbow, raised fist, sea serpent, mountain tops, sailing ships, the numbers 9 and 36, mala (head-dress with a beaded veil), stone stairways (ladder to heaven), martial arts, swords and other ancient weapons, spirit flags.
+Dragons, clouds, sky, rainbow, raised fist, sea serpent, mountain tops, sailing ships, the numbers 9 and 36, mala (head-dress with a beaded veil), stone stairways (ladder to heaven), martial arts, swords and other ancient weapons, spirit flags.

-Peach tree, willow, bamboo, lotus, peony, and medicinal herbs.
+Mazu’s other plant symbols are willow, bamboo, lotus, peony, and medicinal herbs.